hbctraining/DGE_workshop_salmon_online/lessons/01b_DGE_setup_and_overview.md

 ## Setting up

-Before we get into the details of the analysis, let's get started by opening up RStudio and setting up a new project for this analysis.
+Let's get started by opening up RStudio and setting up a new project for this analysis.

 1. Go to the `File` menu and select `New Project`.
 2. In the `New Project` window, choose `New Directory`.
 Then, choose `New Project`.
 Name your new directory `DEanalysis` and then "Create the project as subdirectory of:" the Desktop (or location of your choice).